 The heat is on.

 Body Heat (1981): 9 out of 10: Many successful movies lose their ability to shock over the years.
 After hundreds of copycats, Alien isn’t as effective as when it first came out.
-Kramer vs. Kramer certainly isn’t the shocking eye-opener it once was.
-Idiocracy is no longer some sort of far fetched future.
+Kramer vs. Kramer isn’t the shocking eye-opener it once was.
+Idiocracy is no longer some far-fetched future.
 That kind of thing (Okay Idiocracy isn’t actually a result of copycats but I am tired of using Die Hard and Jaws every time as an example of this phenomenon)

 Body Heat should suffer the same fate.
 It doesn’t.
-Despite a hundred direct to video takes on the same story (six of them with the exact same title) the movie still works.
-It works very well indeed.
+Despite a hundred direct to video takes on the same story (six of them with the same title) the movie still works.
+It works very well.

-Writer Lawrence Kasdan had just penned Raiders of the Lost Ark and Empire Strikes Back so it is a surprise he chooses noir for his first directing outing.
-(His next film was The Big Chill so this is one guy hard to pigeonhole) He both updates and in many ways upgrades the neo-noir of the past.
+Writer Lawrence Kasdan had just penned Raiders of the Lost Ark and Empire Strikes Back, so it is a surprise he chooses noir for his first directing outing.
+(His next film was The Big Chill, so this is one guy hard to pigeonhole) He both updates and upgrades the neo-noir of the past.

-Highly recommended to all fans of noir or simply fans of movies.
+Highly recommended to all fans of noir or fans of movies.